 Making Emulation Presets

-When we at X-equals release Lightroom presets, be it for sale or free, we strive to provide the highest quality presets with the greatest level of functionality possible.
+When we at X-equals release Lightroom presets, we strive to provide the highest quality presets with the greatest level of functionality possible.
 To this extent, I have created a step by step process to emulate the look of any given camera and film combination, allowing for the simulation of the look in an accurate manner.
 We take our presets very seriously and put in a lot of effort and testing to ensure quality emulations.
 Today I am going to share a basic development process for creating an emulation preset.

 Originally I was going to emulate a 35mm Holga, however, my Holga has seen better days and the shutter was sticking.
 Instead, I broke out my old Polaroid Spirit 600 along with a pack of expired Polaroid 600 instant film (expired 2/2006) I fished out of the freezer.
 People like the look of Polaroid, right?
 So, let’s get this process started.